NLP the “next frontier of e-commerce”

 One of the most significant drivers for brand loyalty in retail is the opportunity to create a sense of personalization for customers.

 Whether it’s distributing old-school coupons to offer customers discounts on their favorite products or using targeted Facebook ads that strike a chord with specific age-groups, tailoring your interactions with customers is vital to making them feel understood.

 Crucially, NLP presents retailers with a powerful analytical tool to build sophisticated representations of customers through social media listening.
 So-called ‘social intelligence’ in the context of NLP refers to understanding the precise needs and wants of your customers to deliver tailored communications that put them at the center of the equation.

 The ability to interpret huge volumes of text and bracket customers into detailed customer segments opens doors to a world of opportunities for retail marketers to engage with customers and offer hyper-personalized communications that cement brand loyalty.

 Ultimately, customers don’t want to feel like they need to search far and wide to find a brand that understands who they are and what they want.

-Virtual Assistants & Chat-based Product Recommendations
+AI in Online Shopping: Virtual Assistants & Chat-based Product Recommendations

 While brick-and-mortar retailers can employ in-store assistants to answer customer queries and offer personalized shopping advice, most e-commerce sites lack the human interaction that many shoppers desire.
 NLP offers exciting opportunities to create life-like touchpoints that mimic human interactions.